 Super Draft proves that anything can be accomplished with the vision and a well calculated plan.
-The draft has provided employment, pride and a legacy for the community, not to mention the finances which have built the swimming pool, arena renovations, Kenaston Place, the Heritage fund, and several other projects.
+The draft has provided employment, pride and a legacy for the community, not to mention the finances which have built the swimming pool, arena renovations, Kenaston Place and several other projects.
 In addition, there have been countless charities that we've supported over the years.

 Super Draft Story with Don George - Chairman